Semrush helps you:

 Underneath the link itself, you can see a series of tags.

-Context Report Tags
+Majestic – Context Report – Tags

 That wasn’t what really threw me off.
 That’s all pretty straightforward stuff.